 Everyone from politicians to top technology executives has an opinion about how AI will shape the future of our workforce.
 Will robots take our jobs?
 Will they inhibit human connection?
 What will the workplace of the future look like?
+How will executive search strategy change?

 How AI Will Transform Your Workplace